Direct Stream Digital: DSD vs. PCM

 There has been much controversy between proponents of DSD and PCM over which encoding system is superior.
-In 2001, Lipshitz and Vanderkooy stated that one-bit converters, as employed by DSD, are unsuitable for high-end applications due to their high distortion.
+In 2000, Lipshitz and Vanderkooy stated that one-bit converters, as employed by DSD, are unsuitable for high-end applications due to their high distortion.
 In 2002, Philips published a paper arguing the contrary.
 Lipshitz and Vanderkooy's paper was further criticized by Angus.
 Lipshitz and Vanderkooy responded to the criticisms.
-Stuart also defined sigma-delta modulation a "totally unsuitable choice" for high resolution digital audio.
+Stuart also defined sigma-delta modulation a "totally unsuitable choice" for high-resolution digital audio.

 Conventional implementation of DSD has an intrinsic high distortion.
 Distortion can be alleviated to some degree by using multibit DACs.
 State-of-the-art ADCs are based around sigma-delta modulation designs.
 Oversampling converters are usually used in linear PCM formats, where the ADC or DAC output is subject to bandlimiting and dithering.
 Most modern ADC and DAC converters use oversampling and a multi-bit design; in other words, while DSD is a 1-bit format, modern converters internally use a 2-bit to 6-bit format.

 Comparisons of DSD and PCM recordings with the same origin, number of channels and similar bandwidth and noise have yielded contradictory results.
 A 2004 study conducted at the Erich-Thienhaus Institute in Detmold, Germany found that in double-blind tests "hardly any of the subjects could make a reproducible distinction between the two encoding systems."
 In contrast, a 2014 study conducted at the Tokyo University of the Arts found that listeners could distinguish PCM (192 kHz/24 bits) from either DSD (2.8 MHz) or DSD (5.6 MHz) (but not between the two DSD samplings), preferring the sound of DSD over PCM: "For example, Drums stimulus of DSD (5.6 MHz) has p = 0.001 when compared against PCM (192 kHz/24 bit) in overall preference.
 This suggests that DSD version was statistically significantly preferred over the PCM version."
-These findings are questionable however, because "the two formats were subject to different processing, most notably, different filtering of the low frequency content."
+These findings are questionable however, because "the two formats were subject to different processing, most notably, different filtering of the low-frequency content."

-DSD met with relatively little success in the consumer market, even though the SACD was actually more successful than its direct competitor, the PCM-based DVD-Audio.
+Even though DSD-based SACD was more successful than its direct competitor, the PCM-based DVD-Audio, DSD met with relatively little success in the consumer market.
 Direct manipulation of recorded DSD data is difficult due to the limited availability of appropriate software.
-The advent of new high-resolution PCM standards, such as DXD, further restricted its market niche.
-DSD, however, is still used as an archival format for studio applications and is seen as a possible replacement for analog tapes.
+The advent of new high-resolution PCM standards, such as DXD, further restricted DSD's market niche.

 DSD file formats

-There are several alternative ways to store DSD encoded audio as files on a computer.
-One option is to use DSD native file formats that have been specifically for this purpose.
-Alternatively, DSD can be stored in general purpose audio formats that have been officially adapted to support DSD storage.
+There are several ways to store DSD encoded audio as files on a computer.
+One option is to use DSD native file formats used specifically for this purpose.
+Alternatively, DSD can be stored in general purpose audio formats officially adapted to support DSD storage.
 Finally, DSD audio can be embedded into PCM audio streams that do not have special DSD support.
-However, a special decoder is needed to recover the DSD stream afterwards.
+However, a special decoder is needed to recover the DSD stream from these PCM files.